ros2/ros2_documentation/source/Tutorials/Advanced/Reading-From-A-Bag-File-CPP.rst

       reader_.open(bag_filename);

 Now, inside our timer callback, we loop through messages in the bag until we read a message recorded from our desired topic.
-Note that the serialized message also has a timestamp metadata in addition to the topic name.
+Note that the serialized message has timestamp metadata in addition to the topic name.

 .. code-block:: C++